haihan-yu/math-for-macro/README.md

 ## Author

-The course material was developed by [Pascal Michaillat](https://www.pascalmichaillat.org/).
-It was initially developed for EC400 at the [London School of Economics](https://www.lse.ac.uk) and then revised for ECON2080 at [Brown University](https://www.brown.edu).
+The course material was developed by [Pascal Michaillat](https://www.pascalmichaillat.org/) for EC400 at the [London School of Economics](https://www.lse.ac.uk).

 ## License